jurijsk/dummy-package/README.md

 v1.1.3
 	- added some notes on `.npmrc` v1.1.4
-	- fixing the publishning problem v1.1.5
+	- fixing the publishing problem v1.1.5
 	- removing `.npmrc`